- About Us

 Throughout the 1960s, Eunice Kennedy Shriver continued her pioneering work — both as the driving force behind President John F. Kennedy’s White House panel on people with intellectual disabilities and as the director of the Joseph P. Kennedy Jr. Foundation.
 Her vision and drive for justice eventually grew into the Special Olympics movement.

-In July 1968 the 1st International Special Olympics Summer Games were held at Soldier Field in Chicago.
-1,000 people with intellectual disabilities from 26 U.S. states and Canada competed in track and field and swimming.
+In July 1968, the first International Special Olympics Summer Games was held at Soldier Field in Chicago, Illinois.
+1,000 people with intellectual disabilities from 26 U.S. states and Canada competed in athletics (track and field) and swimming.
 Just a few years later the U.S. Olympic Committee granted Special Olympics official authorization to use the name “Olympics” in the United States.

 As the years passed, Don gained the support of Constance Clayton, who at the time was the Superintendent of the School District of Philadelphia.
 She made it a requirement that all Special Education and Physical Education Teachers support, recruit, and coach Special Olympics athletes during the school day.
 The School District not only provided the salary of the Director of Special Olympics Pennsylvania – Philadelphia but also provided transportation, office space, supplies and many more amenities to Special Olympics Pennsylvania – Philadelphia.
 Philadelphia had its highest recorded number of athletes totaling 2000 in the year 1997.